iree-org/iree-test-suites/torch_models/README.md

 - `--force-recompile`: If set, forces recompilation of modules even if a cached compiled module already exists.
 Defaults to False.
 Useful for testing compiler changes.

+## Tips

+- By default, the plugin caches all compiled modules and downloaded artifacts.
+  If you are doing compiler development, you always want to set the `--force-recompile` flag.
+If you are building tests, but not modifying module definitions, you should keep it on to not have compilation overhead.
+- The caching of modules and downloaded artifacts is predictable.
+Look at the artifact class definition to find out how the particular artifact is cached.
+- Every iree command is ran with "external-file-directory" as the cwd.
+So if you have any relative paths in your module definitions or test definitions, they are relative to that directory.

 ## Module Definitions